lukasgarbas/lm-tunable-layers/README.md

 | 5        | __59.0__ | 92.1     | 85.3     | 67.4     | 89.2     |
 | 11 (full)| __59.0__ | __92.2__ | 85.6     | __68.5__ | __89.4__ |

+The key takeaway is that sometimes it's enough to tune just 4 or 5 top layers of a language model ✌️️

+- I used 'bert-base-cased' model.
+- Scores are recorded on the development set.
+- Metrics: Matthews (MCC) for CoLA, Spearman's rank for STS-B, accuracy for others.
+- Tuning only the top needs more epochs and doesn't overfit so fast with small datasets.
+- Zero means that we're only training the prediction head, eleven layers refer to the full model.

 ```python
 from glue_benchmark import GLUE_COLA
 from encoders import LanguageModel